Business models for open-source software: Dual-licensing or open core

 In a dual licensing model, the vendor develops software and offers it under an open-source license but also under separate proprietary license terms.
 The proprietary version can be licensed to finance the continued development of the free open-source version.
 Customers may prefer a no-cost and open-source edition for testing, evaluation, proof of concept development, and small scale deployment.
 If the customer wishes to deploy the software at scale, or in proprietary distributed products, the customer then negotiates for a commercial license to an enterprise edition.
 Further, customers will learn of open-source software in a company's portfolio and offerings but generate business in other proprietary products and solutions, including commercial technical support contracts and services.
 A popular example is Oracle's MySQL database which is dual-licensed under a commercial proprietary license and also under the GPLv2.
 Another example is the Sleepycat License.
 Flask developer Armin Ronacher stated that the AGPLv3 was a "terrible success" as "vehicle for dual commercial licensing" and noted that MongoDB, RethinkDB, OpenERP, SugarCRM as well as WURFL utilizing the license for this purpose.

 Dual license products are generally sold as a "community version" and an "enterprise version."
 In a pure dual licensing model, as was common before 2010, these versions are identical but available under a choice of licensing terms.
 Added proprietary software may help customers analyze data, or more efficiently deploy the software on their infrastructure or platform.
 Examples include the IBM proprietary Linux software, where IBM contributes to the Linux open-source ecosystem, but it builds and delivers (to IBM's paying customers) database software, middleware, and other software that runs on top of the open-source core.
 Other examples of proprietary products built on open-source software include Red Hat Enterprise Linux and Cloudera's Apache Hadoop-based software.

+Selling exceptions to copyleft licenses

+If a software product is under a copyleft license, the copyright holders may opt to sell exceptions to customers, allowing access to the code under different terms than the license.
+For example, the copyright holder may sell the right to incorporate their code into a customer's proprietary project.
+This practice is distinct from dual licensing, as the exception is only available to those who pay; it is not a second license choice.

+Richard Stallman has previously suggested selling exceptions to projects such as Qt.